acai-kaist/acai-kaist.github.io/publications.md

-S. Jeon, J. Kwak, and J. P. Choi (co-corresponding author), “An Integration of Cryptography and Physical Layer Security for Multibeam Satellite Systems,” accepted for IEEE Trans. on Communications, vol. 73, no. 2, pp. 1087-1099, Feb.
+S. Jeon, J. Kwak, and J. P. Choi (co-corresponding author), “An Integration of Cryptography and Physical Layer Security for Multibeam Satellite Systems,” IEEE Trans. on Communications, vol. 73, no. 2, pp. 1087-1099, Feb.
 2025.